GSA/cpct-tool/README.md

 ## Mac and Linux (BETA)

 For Mac and Linux, run the `mac-linux.sh` script located in the same folder as the `start.exe`

+> Please make sure you run `chmod +x mac-linux.sh` first on the install script before attempting to run it on the command line.

 ```shell
 $ ./mac-linux.sh
 ```
-> Please make sure Docker is running before running this script and you may have to issue: `chmod +x mac-linux.sh` for it to run on the command line.

 ## Docker Desktop: